Wills vs. Trusts

 Disadvantage of a Trust + Pour-Over Will:

 - More expensive than a simple testamentary Will.
-In California, average cost for a complete Trust-based Estate Plan package is approximately $1800-2500.
+In California, the average cost for a complete Trust-based Estate Plan package is approximately $1800-2500.
+But it will save your estate much more than that amount later on.